 Fortunately, most cases of bacterial prostatitis can be treated with antibiotics, as can sexually transmitted infections.
 Acute bacterial infections typically clear after a single course of antibiotics.
 Your doctor will choose an appropriate antibiotic based on the type of bacteria causing your infection.
 However, certain infections can be more difficult to treat.
 In cases of chronic bacterial prostatitis, you may need intravenous (IV) antibiotics.
 Treatment length will vary depending on the severity of your symptoms.

 If you don’t have an infection, your male pelvic pain may be caused by tightness in your pelvic floor muscles.
-Pelvic floor therapy can help to release tension in these muscles and help you find relief, as can certain oral medications and certain suppositories and lifestyle modifications.
+Pelvic floor therapy can help to release tension in these muscles and help you find relief, as can certain oral medications, certain suppositories, and lifestyle modifications.
 If you think your pain may be caused by psychological distress, we recommend working with a therapist or psychologist to develop positive coping strategies.

 Pain is your body’s way of telling you something is wrong.
 Are you ready to start listening?
 Book a consultation with Dr. Bahlani today and take the next step towards regaining control over your life.